The Tommy Moore

 The tournament committee selects participants based on player applications and Junior Golf Scoreboard rankings.

 The tournament committee reserves the right to modify invitational criteria.

-New Orleans, La. — Eighty four top-ranked junior golfers from across the nation competed in the 2018 Allstate Sugar Bowl Tommy Moore Memorial, held on December 27-28, 2018.
-Windy and wet conditions provided a significant challenge to the competitors, but some impressive golf was on display at TPC Louisiana, home of the PGA TOUR's Zurich Classic of New Orleans, was the host facility for the event.
+New Orleans, La. — Eighty-four top-ranked junior golfers from across the nation and world competed in the 2020 Allstate Sugar Bowl Tommy Moore Memorial, held on December 29-30.
+TPC Louisiana, home of the PGA TOUR’s Zurich Classic of New Orleans, was the host facility for the event.
 Participants from seventeen states, as well as two international players from South Korea and Mexico, were put to the test with windy conditions and a challenging course.

-Second place in the Boys 13-18 Division went to Lance Yates of Baton Rouge, La. and third place to Brayden Ingebrigtsen of The Woodlands, Tx.
+Second place in the Boys 13-18 Division went to Jackson Mitchell of Athens,Al., and third place to Logan Batiste of Slidell, La.